allmannyttan/slussen/README.md

 `GET /auth/refresh-token` to refresh token

+### User creation

+You currently have to create the API users in the database by hand.

+`GET /auth/generate-password-hash?password=<cleartext password>` to genererate a salt and hash to write to database when creating a user

+### Development tools

 `GET /auth/test` to test if a token is valid

-`GET /auth/generate-password-hash?password=<cleartext password>` to genererate a salt and hash to write to database when creating a user

 ## Sandbox example URLs